buraksekili/companies/README.md

 https://organizationtechs.netlify.app/

-A simple app that allows you to search for companies on GitHub based on the language that they use.
+A simple app that allows you to search for organizations on GitHub based on the language that they use.

 Example usage:
 ```